Dave Christensen: Coaching career

 Christensen was formerly the assistant head coach and offensive coordinator for the University of Missouri.
 He served as an offensive assistant under Gary Pinkel for 19 years, including the last 16 as his offensive coordinator.
 He first joined Pinkel at the University of Toledo in 1990 as offensive line coach, and was promoted to offensive coordinator in 1992.
 Pinkel left for Missouri in 2001, and brought Christensen along as his offensive coordinator.
-From 2005–2008, Christensen employed a passing-oriented version of the no-huddle spread offense.
+From 2005 to 2008, Christensen employed a passing-oriented version of the no-huddle spread offense.

 In the 2007 season, Christensen's offense used this scheme to good effect by scoring a school record 558 points.
 Additionally, Missouri ranked fifth in total offensive yards (490.29 per game), eighth in scoring offense (39.86 points per game), and ninth in passing yards (314.07 per game).
 The same season propelled Chase Daniel to Heisman finalist status.
 Martin Rucker and Jeremy Maclin were named consensus All-Americans, making it the first time two Tigers were named as such in the same season.
 Christensen himself was a finalist for the Broyles Award and Rivals.com named him as the Offensive Coordinator of the Year.

-Christensen's name had been mentioned with respect to the head coaching position of several ailing programs, namely, New Mexico, Washington, Washington State, and Wyoming,.
+Christensen's name had been mentioned with respect to the head coaching position of several ailing programs, namely, New Mexico, Washington, Washington State, and Wyoming.
 He ultimately accepted the head coaching job at Wyoming.
 Christensen led the Cowboys to a 2009 New Mexico Bowl win in 2009 against the Fresno State.

-On October 13, 2012; Christensen confronted Air Force coach Troy Calhoun after the Cowboys' narrow 28-27 loss to the Falcons.
+On October 13, 2012; Christensen confronted Air Force coach Troy Calhoun after the Cowboys' narrow 28–27 loss to the Falcons.
 Believing Calhoun had told Air Force quarterback Connor Dietz to fake an injury in order to buy more time before the game-winning touchdown, Christensen launched a profanity-laced tirade at Calhoun, calling him a "fly boy."
 Christensen apologized the next night and was reprimanded by the Mountain West Conference for his actions.
 On October 22, Wyoming athletic director Tom Burman suspended Christensen for the Cowboys' game against Boise State and fined him $50,000.
 Assistant head coach Pete Kaligis coached the team in that game.

 On December 21, 2020, Christensen announced his retirement from college coaching after 38 years.

-On November 18th 2022 it was announced Christensen would take over as head coach for the Wroclaw Panthers in the European League of Football.
+On November 18, 2022, it was announced Christensen would take over as head coach for Panthers Wrocław in the European League of Football.
+On July 4, 2024, Christensen was fired by Panthers midway through the season with 2-4 record.